Sample Out-Of-Sample Inference Based on Wasserstein Distance: Introduction

-At a high level, these qualitative distinctions in the form of the asymptotic arise because of the linear programming formulation underlying the SOS function, which will typically lead to corner solutions (i.e. basic feasible solutions in the language of linear programming).
-In contrast, in the EL analysis of the profile function, the optimal solutions are amenable to a perturbation analysis as $n\rightarrow\infty$ using a Taylor expansion of higher order terms.
-The lack of a continuously differentiable derivative (of the optimal solution as a function of $\theta$) requires a different type of analysis relative to the approach (traced back to the classical Wilks theorem, \citeauthor{wilks_large-sample_1938} (\citeyear{wilks_large-sample_1938})) which lies at the core of EL analysis.
-We believe that the proof techniques that we develop here might have wider applicability.
+At a high level, some of the qualitative distinctions in the methodology arise because of the linear programming formulation underlying the SOS function, which will typically lead to corner solutions (i.e., basic feasible solutions in the language of linear programming).
+The high level intuition of the scaling is associated with the interplay between the linear programming formulation and the coverage of a sample of size $n$ in a space in $l$ dimension.
+A high-level intuition is given in more detail in Section \ref{Sect_Intuitive}.
+In contrast to the analysis of the SOS function, in the EL analysis of the profile function, the optimal solutions are amenable to a smooth perturbation analysis as $n\rightarrow\infty$ using a Taylor expansion of second (and higher) order terms.
+The lack of a continuously differentiable derivative (of the optimal solution as a function of $\theta$) requires a different type of analysis relative to the approach (traced back to the classical Wilks' theorem as in \cite{wilks_large-sample_1938}), which lies at the core of EL analysis.